Social media buzz: Anant Ambani-Radhika Merchant wedding sparks a fusillade of memes and cartoons

 One user took a dig at Modi’s penchant for being photographed.

-The enormous guest list was the subject of some commentary.
+The enormous, ecletic guest list was the subject of some commentary.

 Ramdev, whose company sells a juice that mixes aloe vera with amla was also in attendence.